OpenNTI/nti.app.products.courseware/docs/archiveformat.rst

      - Child nodes of this node..
 LocalWords:  ScormContentInfo
      - Child nodes of this node..
 LocalWords:  CBEEB scorm myscorm
      - Child nodes of this node..
 LocalWords:  ScormArchiveFilename
+     - Child nodes of this node..
+LocalWords:  ConfiguredTool config
+     - Child nodes of this node..
+LocalWords:  PersistentToolConfig
+     - Child nodes of this node..
+LocalWords:  https